arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ttn/content.md

-# Connecting the Vision Shield to TTN Using LoRa
+# Connecting the Vision Shield to TTN Using LoRa and OpenMV
 ## Overview

 This tutorial explains how to connect your Portenta H7 to The Things Network (TTN) using the Vision Shield's LoRa Connectivity feature.
 A data communication channel will be enabled between the H7 and a TTN application that will be configured on your TTN console.